TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 "In Between Pay Grade" – The designation for negotiated pay rates in between pay grades is ".5".

-"In-hiring Rate" – An in-hiring rate is a minimum rate/step for a class that is above the normal minimum of the range, as approved by the Director of Central Management Services after a review of competitive market starting rates for similar classes.
+"In-hire Rate" – An in-hire rate is a minimum rate/step for a class that is above or below the normal minimum of the range or full scale rate, as approved by the Director after a review of competitive market starting rates for similar classes or as negotiated between the Director and a bargaining unit.

-"Option" – The denotation of directly-related education and/or experience required to qualify for the position allocated to the classification.
-The requirements may meet or exceed the requirements indicated in the classification specification.
+"Option" – The denotation of directly-related education, experience and/or knowledge, skills and abilities required to qualify for the position allocated to the classification.
+The requirements may meet or exceed the requirements indicated in the class specification.
 The following options are for the Public Service Administrator classification and have a negotiated pay grade and/or a broad-banded salary range assigned:

 1